11/6/2024

 Operator

 We will now begin the question and answer session.
-To ask a question, you may press star then one on your touchtone phone.
-If you're using a speaker phone, please pick up your handset before pressing the keys.
-If at any time your question has been addressed and you pressed star, then two.
-At this time, we'll pause momentarily to assemble our questions.
-The first question will come from Rajak Gupta with JP Morgan.
+To ask a question, you may press star then 1 on your touchtone phone.
+If you're using a speakerphone, please pick up your handset before pressing the keys.
+If at any time your question has been addressed and you would like to withdraw your question, please press star then 2.
+And at this time, we'll pause momentarily to assemble.
+And the first question will come from Rajat Gupta with JP Morgan.
 Please go ahead.

 speaker

 Great.
 Thanks for taking the questions.
-Brad, I just want to wish you all the best.
-We look forward to speaking with you in the next few months.
-I just had a couple of questions here.
-Maybe on the D2D volumes in the U.S. specifically, I think you mentioned that you continue to gain share versus physical.
-Are you able to quantify that a little more in terms of how much was that delta, maybe how much was U.S. overall versus Canada?
-Any more color there?
-Or maybe to ask it another way, are you able to give us a sense of how your open marketplace did in the U.S. versus the industry?
-Any way to characterize those share gains in a more granular fashion?
+And Brad, I just want to wish you all the best and look forward to speaking with you in the next few months.
+Just had a couple questions here.
+Maybe on the D2D volumes, you know, in the U S specifically, uh, I think you mentioned that, uh, you still, you continue to gain share versus physical.
+Uh, are you able to quantify that a little more in terms of, you know, how much was that Delta, you know, maybe how much was us overall versus Canada, you know, any more color there, or maybe to ask it another way, are you able to give us a sense of how your open marketplace did in the U S versus the industry? any way to characterize those share gains in a more granular fashion.
 I have a follow-up.
+Thanks.

 speaker

-Thanks.
-Thanks, Rajat.
+Yeah, thanks, Rajat.
 I appreciate that.
-I guess I want to say, Rajat, as I mentioned in my remarks, I was pleased to see dealer volumes improve, particularly versus the first half of the year.
-We saw a substantial positive swing versus the -on-year trajectory that was the case in the first half.
-We saw improvement generally in all the markets that we operate, including the U.S. I also, as I mentioned in my remarks, we believe we're gaining share in that marketplace.
-If we look at our total open sale transactions versus dealer transactions in auction net, we believe we're gaining share -a-vis that.
-The other thing I was pleased about, Rajat, was we saw improving momentum over the course of the quarter.
-We finished the quarter stronger than we started.
-Some of that I attribute to we put more -to-market resources investments in the field at the start of the quarter, and it takes a while for that to have an impact and start to bear fruit.
-I think we're seeing positives from that.
-Finally, increased marketplace participation.
-We track number of sellers, number of buyers, and we're seeing growth in total marketplace participation, growth in both sellers and buyers, probably more growth on the buy side than the sell side, but we're pleased to see growth in both categories.
-We don't give the split on U.S. Canada, so I'll leave the specific volumes there, but we're pleased with the traction we're seeing in both markets.
+So I guess what I'd say, Rajat, as I mentioned in my remarks, I was pleased to see dealer volumes improve, particularly versus the first half of the year.
+We saw a substantial positive swing versus the year-on-year trajectory that was the case in the first half.
+And we saw improvement generally in all the markets that we operate, including the US.
+I also, as I mentioned in my remarks, we believe we're gaining share in that marketplace.
+If we look at our total open sale transactions versus dealer transactions in AuctionNet, we believe we're gaining share vis-a-vis that.
+The other thing I was pleased about, Rajat, was we obviously saw improving momentum over the course of the quarter.
+Uh, so we finished the quarter stronger than we started.
+And, uh, some of that I attribute to, you know, we, we put more go to market resources, uh, investments in the field, uh, at the start of the quarter.
+And it takes a while for that to sort of have an impact and start to bear fruit.
+So I think we're seeing, um, positives from that.
+And finally, you know, increased marketplace participation.
+Um, you know, we track number of sellers, number of buyers, and we're seeing growth in total marketplace participation. growth in both sellers and buyers.
+Probably more growth on the buy side than the sell side, but we're pleased to see growth in both categories.
+We don't give the split on U.S.-Canada, so I kind of leave the specific volumes there, but we're pleased with the traction we're seeing in both markets.

 speaker

 Got it.
-That's helpful, Guller.
-Maybe just on the pricing strategy, some of your peers, especially on the digital side, the timing of their price increases has continued to move up through the course of the year.
-Earlier it was later in the year, and now it's more earlier in the year.
-I was curious, have you followed those price increases?
-How would you rate your prices versus them?
-Or maybe if you could give us a sense of what differences between yours and the physical auction providers today and how much more pricing power there is in the business.
+That's helpful, Connor.
+Maybe just on the pricing strategy, you know, some of your peers, you know, like especially on the digital side, you know, the timing of their price increases and, you know, continue to move up. you know, you know, you know, through the course of the year, you know, earlier than later in the year.
+Now it's more earlier in the year.
+I was curious, like, you know, have you followed those price increases?
+You know, how would you rate your prices versus them?
+Or maybe, you know, if you could give us a sense of what the difference is between yours and, you know, the physical auction providers today and how much more pricing power there is in the business.

 speaker

-Thanks.
-First of all, when I think about pricing and the value proposition of our customers, I go back to our purpose statement, making wholesale easy so our customers can be more successful.
-I also think about what are the attributes that differentiate us in the eyes of our customers.
-I think speed to sale, the fact that we can sell cars in a day, so very quickly, very efficiently.
-Cost of sale, the fact that it costs us less to put a car through our digital marketplace than it costs to put a car through alternative remarketing channels, let's say.
+Got it.
+So Rajat, first of all, when I think about pricing and the value propositions of our customers, I go back to our purpose statement, making wholesale easy so our customers can be more successful.
+And I also think about what are the attributes that differentiate us in the eyes of our customers.
+And I think speed to sale, the fact that we can sell cars in a day, so very quickly, very efficiently.
+Cost of sale, the fact that it costs us less to put a car through our digital marketplace than it costs to put a car through Alternative remarketing channels, let's say.
 Our process is very efficient.
 I see that as a structural advantage, a long-term structural advantage of our business model.
-Obviously, excellent customer service and outcomes in terms of price.
-Those are the things we're really trying to optimize for our customer.
-Those points of differentiation, I think, resonate with our customers.
-That's what's going to help us grow our business.
-Obviously, we're focused on that.
-Obviously, pricing matters and we have to make sure we're getting appropriate reward for that.
-What I would say, Rajat, is I think we're well positioned -a-vis our competition.
-By that, I would say the prices that we charge, I would say, are at or below what the customer would tend to use with alternative channels, whether physical or other digital alternatives.
-I think we have some headroom there, but we're also focused on growth.
-Let me give you some specifics.
-Late in the third quarter, in the month of September, we did a price increase in Canada.
-That was to really reflect the impact of the digital services tax that we spoke about on our last earnings call.
-That is now in place, but it's not really evident in our Q3 results, except for one of the three months.
-We'll get the future benefit of that for a full quarter here in Q4 and we'll get it for all of next year.
-That's one change we made in the quarter.
-Then I'll say not in the third quarter, but just recently in this fourth quarter, we did a modest price increase in our US open marketplace, again, reflecting the fact that we think we had some room.
-I would say even with this change, we still believe we're attractively priced in the minds of our customers -a-vis other alternatives out there.
-Again, that price increase is not reflected at all in Q3, will be partially reflected in Q4, and we'll have the benefit of that in all of 2025.
-We're focused on, obviously, the value we create for our customers and the outcomes we create for our customers and then getting an appropriate reward for that.
-Again, I'll go back.
+And obviously, excellent customer service and excellent outcomes in terms of price.
+So those are the things we're really trying to optimize for our customer.
+And those points of differentiation, I think, resonate with our customers.
+And that's what's going to help us grow our business.
+And obviously, we're focused on that.
+Obviously, pricing matters, and we have to make sure we're getting appropriate reward for that.
+What I would say, Rajat, is I think we're well-positioned vis-a-vis our competition.
+And by that, I would say the prices that we charge, I would say, are at or below what the customer would tend to use with alternative channels, whether physical or other digital alternatives.
+So I think we have some headroom there.
+But we're also focused on growth.
+So let me give you some specifics.
+Late in the third quarter, in the month of September, we did a price increase in Canada, and that was to really reflect the impact of the digital services tax that we spoke about on our last earnings call.
+So that is now in place, but it's not really evident in our Q3 results except for one of the three months.
+So we'll get the future benefit of that for a full quarter here in Q4, and we'll get it for all of next year.
+So that's That's one change we made in the quarter.
+And then I'll say not in the third quarter, but just recently in this fourth quarter, we did a modest price increase in our US open marketplace. um again reflecting the fact that we think we had some room and i would say even with this change we still believe we're attractively priced in the minds of our customers vis-a-vis alternatives and other alternatives out there so again that price increase is not reflected at all in q3 will be partially reflected in q4 and we'll have the benefit of that in all of 2025. so we're we're focused on obviously the value we create for our customers and the outcomes we create for our customers and then getting an appropriate reward for that.
+And again, I'll go back.
 I feel pleased with our marketplace performance.
-EBITDA grew 36% year on year, and that was without us being as aggressive as perhaps we could on this pricing dimension.
-I feel we're good, well positioned, and we'll take the steps we need at the appropriate times.
+You know, EBITDA grew 36% year on year.
+And that was without us being as aggressive as perhaps we could on this pricing dimension.
+So I feel we're good, well positioned, and we'll take the steps we need at the appropriate times.

 speaker

 Understood.
-That's very helpful, Coler.
+That's very helpful, Kalar.
 Thanks and good luck.

 speaker